HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-This is such a significant figure to be using the CPU with other important resources and to just go to waste, given the impact it can have on the [Largest Contentful Paint](https://web.dev/optimize-lcp/) (LCP) of the page, especially for the mobile users with limited data plans.
+This is such a significant figure to be using the CPU with other important resources and to just go to waste, given the impact it can have on the <a hreflang="en" href="https://web.dev/optimize-lcp/">Largest Contentful Paint</a> (LCP) of the page, especially for the mobile users with limited data plans.
 This could be a result of a lot of boilerplate code that is shipped when using large frameworks or libraries.

-One step towards improving the percentage is to look at the [percentage of unused JavaScript](https://web.dev/unused-javascript/) when checking the lighthouse report for the page and [finding opportunities to get rid of the unnecessary JavaScript.](https://web.dev/remove-unused-code/)
+One step towards improving the percentage is to look at the <a hreflang="en" href="https://web.dev/unused-javascript/">percentage of unused JavaScript</a> when checking the lighthouse report for the page and <a hreflang="en" href="https://web.dev/remove-unused-code/">finding opportunities to get rid of the unnecessary JavaScript.</a>

 ### JS requests per page